 In evaluating your case, your attorney will consider your financial losses.
 In a wrongful termination case, damages that a terminated employee may recover include lost pay, lost benefits, possible emotional distress damages, and potential punitive damages.
 Additionally, if you prevail against your employer you may be entitled to attorney's fees.

 If you believe you have been wrongfully terminated, it's important to consult with an attorney.
 The legal process can be very challenging and your attorney can provide you with expert advice.
-If you believe you were discriminated against based on a protected status, you are likely required to file a charge of discrimination with the Equal Employment Opportunity Commission and your state's counterpart before suing your employer.
-Visit FindLaw's directory to contact an employment attorney.
+If you believe you were discriminated against based on a protected status, you'll want to learn more with a free case review from an employment lawyer in your area today.